 What Is a Personal Loan?

 A loan is a fixed-rate loan paid monthly for a set term period, usually between one and five years.
-Personal loans are often referred to as unsecured loans as there are typically no assets (collateral) required to secure the loan.
+Personal loans are often referred to as unsecured loans as there are typically no assets (collateral) needed to secure the loan.